-The promotion and visibility of your app dramatically affects Store quality.
-Avoid spammy Store listings, low quality promotion, and efforts to artificially boost app visibility on the Store.
+The promotion and visibility of your app dramatically affects store quality.
+Avoid spammy store listings, low quality promotion, and efforts to artificially boost app visibility on Google Play.

 App Promotion

 We don't allow apps that directly or indirectly engage in or benefit from promotion practices that are deceptive or harmful to users or the developer ecosystem.
 This includes apps that engage in the following behavior: